Temperature Dependence of the Magnetic Penetration Depth and Nodal Gap Structure of UPt$_3$ from Small Angle Neutron Scattering

 where $\xi$ is the superconducting coherence length and c is a constant, typically taken to be $\frac{1}{2}$.
-The fractional part of Eq.~\ref{London1} comes directly from the London equations.~\cite{Kogan_PLA_1981} The exponential factor is a correction to the London theory to account for the non-zero extent of the vortex cores.~\cite{Yaouanc_PRB_1997} For an anisotropic superconductor the form factor can be expressed in terms of the principal values of the penetration depth \lam$_i$ corresponding to currents flowing along each of the principal directions of the crystal.
-These components of the penetration depth are related to corresponding diagonal components of the quasi-particle mass tensor m$_i$ in much the same way as for the isotropic London theory, $\lambda_i^2 \propto \mathrm{m}_i$, providing a direction-specific measure of the low lying excitations in the superconducting state sensitive to gap nodes.\cite{Prozorov_SST_2006}
+The fractional part of Eq.~\ref{London1} comes directly from the London equations~\cite{Kogan_PLA_1981}.
+The exponential factor is a correction to the London theory to account for the non-zero extent of the vortex cores~\cite{Yaouanc_PRB_1997, Densmore_PRB_2009}.
+This simple gaussian model for the core correction with the constant $c=\frac{1}{2}$ has been found to be more accurate than more sophisticated models~\cite{Densmore_PRB_2009}.
+Nonetheless, the temperature dependence of the penetration depth is not sensitive to the choice of this correction and its exact value is immaterial to the conclusions in the present work.
+For an anisotropic superconductor the form factor can be expressed in terms of the principal values of the penetration depth \lam$_i$ corresponding to currents flowing along each of the principal directions of the crystal, with $i= 3$ for currents along the $c$-axis.
+Measuring the form factor therefore provides a direction-specific probe of the low lying excitations in the superconducting state sensitive to gap nodes~\cite{Prozorov_SST_2006}.